equito-network/equito-evm-contracts/README.md

 ./test/anvil/start-sepolia-local.sh
 ```

-Start bnb local chain in a separate terminal:
+Start a local instance of BNB in a separate terminal:

 ```shell
 ./test/anvil/start-bnb-local.sh